microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 **Note you DO NOT have to go through the Docker tutorial, you only need to download the Docker Desktop installer and then install Docker Desktop**

-> *Note if at any time you are asked to reboot your machine please do so*
+> :stop_sign: if at any time you are asked to reboot your machine please do so

 Go to [Get Started with Docker](https://www.docker.com/get-started)